jhadev/script-club-projects/homework/README.md

 ## Session 1

+1. Write a program to declare variables of different [data types](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Data_structures).
+2. Perform basic arithmetic functions (e.g., calculate the total and average of three numbers).
+3. Log results to the console and experiment with different outputs.

 ## Session 2

 1. Use a [ternary operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Conditional_operator) to classify a number as "Positive", "Negative", or "Zero".